paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 ## § 2423.
 Counterintelligence programs
 **(a) National security laboratories and nuclear weapons production facilities** The Secretary of Energy shall, at each national security laboratory and nuclear weapons production facility, establish and maintain a counterintelligence program adequate to protect national security information at that laboratory or production facility.

-**(b) Other facilities** The Secretary of Energy shall, at each Administration facility not described in subsection (a) of this section at which Restricted Data is located, assign an employee of the Office of Counterintelligence of the Department of Energy who shall be responsible for and assess counterintelligence matters at that facility.
+**(b) Other facilities** The Secretary of Energy shall, at each Administration facility not described in subsection (a) at which Restricted Data is located, assign an employee of the Office of Counterintelligence of the Department of Energy who shall be responsible for and assess counterintelligence matters at that facility.

 ### Statutory Notes